dunglas/mercure/README.md

 To unsubscribe, the client just calls `EventSource.close()`.

+Mercure can easily be integrated with Apollo GraphQL by creating [a dedicated transport](https://github.com/apollographql/graphql-subscriptions).

 ### What's the Difference Between Mercure and WebSocket?

 [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) is a low leve and bidirectional protocol.
 Mercure is a high level and unidirectional protocol (servers-to-clients, but we will come back to that later).